lukexor/tetanes/README.md

 ## Installation

-While this should work on any platform that supports Rust and SDL2, it's only being developed and tested on Mac OS X at this time.
+While this should work on any platform that supports Rust and SDL2, it's only being developed and tested on macOS at this time.
 I make no guarantees it'll work elsewhere.

 * Install [Rust](https://www.rust-lang.org/tools/install)
 * Install [SDL2](https://github.com/Rust-SDL2/rust-sdl2) libraries